pietg/incubationtime/README.md

 The directory "bootstrap" contains R scripts for the construction of bootstrap 95% confidence intervals for the distribution function and density of the Wuhan data.
 They are all derived from the nonparametric MLE.
 The smoothed bootstrap is used; the ordinary bootstrap is inconsistent for the MLE in this case.

 The directory "support reduction" will contain scripts, reproducing the pictures of the paper single_double_int_censoring.pdf (https://arxiv.org/abs/2310.04225).
-Preently it contains the R script reproducing Figure 5.
+Presently it contains the R script reproducing Figure 5.